Experimental Music

 As a pianist who specializes in experimental music, Concert for Piano seems like a natural work to explore from multiple vantage points.
 When did you first become acquainted with the piece, and what does it mean to you as an interpreter?

 I’ve mostly played it with Apartment House.
 I think possibly the earliest occasion was in 2008 when I organised a 50th anniversary concert of the 25-year retrospective concert.
 My experience then was as it continues to be, that this is an exceptionally rich and lively piece, full of surprises, and one which is a total joy to perform – each moment is alive and fresh, and my experience as a performer is of being part of music being made, rather than something which is ‘re-played’.
 We don’t rehearse, everyone works on their own materials, and then it’s put together, so for everyone playing the experience is as new as it is for the audience.
+In the spirit of embracing the unpredictable, much like aficionados who seek out betting sites not on Gamstop to experience the thrill of the game without restrictions, the musicians and audience alike are invited to a unique event where anything can happen.
+Just as players on those betting platforms revel in the unexpected outcomes, so do we find a visceral pleasure in the spontaneous creation of our art.
 This is true of many pieces by Cage of course, but this piece seems to heighten those senses and the material is so exaggerated in its range here – noises, pitches, highs and lows, louds and softs, etc.

 The website and apps provided detailed and varied material from Concert.
 Will you share with us some of the features you consider to be highlights?